【ChatGPT hot】Google Translate upgrades AI and machine learning technology! Check out the 5 major new features and improvements! – ezone.hk – Tech Focus – Digital-breakinglatest.news-Breaking Latest News

 4. Use AI technology to enhance image translation function

-Google said that thanks to the advancement of AI artificial intelligence, it can make the function of the smart lens to translate pictures more powerful.
+Google said that thanks to the advancement of AI artificial intelligence, it can make the smart lens more powerful in translating pictures.
 Using machine learning technology to analyze the text of Google translated pictures in real time, the vision and feeling will be more natural, and the background details of the photo can be maintained.
-However, this function is only Support Android devices above 6GB RAM.
+However, this function is only Supports Android devices with 6GB RAM or more.
 In addition, the web version of Google Translate also enhances the image translation function, allowing users to obtain more ways to translate image content.

 5. Automatic analysis of the context is closer to the original meaning